Military conquests of Umar's era

 Umar was the second Rashidun Caliph and reigned during 634–644.
-Umar's caliphate is notable for its vast conquests, aided by brilliant field commanders, he was able to incorporate present day Iraq, Iran, Azerbaijan, Armenia, Georgia, Syria, Jordan, Palestine, Lebanon, Egypt, and part of Afghanistan, Turkmenistan and south western Pakistan into the Caliphate.
-During his reign, the Byzantines lost more than three fourths of their territory and in Persia, and Umar was the king (ruler) of the Sassanid Empire before it ceased to exist.
+Umar ibn Al-Khattāb caliphate is notable for its vast conquests.
+Aided by brilliant field commanders, he was able to incorporate present-day Iraq, Iran, Azerbaijan, Armenia, Georgia, Syria, Jordan, Palestine, Lebanon, Egypt, and parts of Afghanistan, Turkmenistan and south western Pakistan into the Caliphate.
+During his reign, the Byzantines lost more than three fourths of their territory and in Persia, Umar ibn Al-Khattāb became the king (ruler) of Iran after the fall of the Sassanid Empire.

-Historians estimate more than 4,050 cities were conquered during the reign of Umar.
+Historians estimate more than 4,050 cities were conquered during the reign of Umar ibn Al-Khattāb.

+Military conquests of Umar ibn Al-Khattāb era are:

-Conquest of Levant & Upper Mesopotamia (634–638)
+Conquest of the Levant and Upper Iraq (634–638)

-Muslim forces invaded the neighboring Eastern Roman Empire in 634 soon after Conquest of Iraq in 633 during the reign of Caliph Abu Bakr.
+Muslim forces invaded the neighboring Eastern Roman Empire in 634 soon after the Conquest of Iraq in 633 during the reign of Caliph Abu Bakr.

-Damascus fell in September 634 and Emesa fell in March 635.
-In the year 635, Emperor Heraclius successfully allied with Sassanid Persian Emperor Yazdegerd III on Yazdegerd III's request to crush the Muslim power.
-A well coordinated plan was agreed to launch a massive counterattack against Muslims in Iraq and Syria at once so that Muslims, because of the resulted pressure may retreat back to Arabia where they may be dealt in detail later, either by invading it or by economical and trade blockage.
+Damascus fell in September 634 and Emesa in March 635.
+In the year 635, Emperor Heraclius allied with Sassanid Persian Emperor Yazdegerd III on the latter's request to crush the Muslim power.
+A plan was agreed to launch a massive counterattack against Muslims in Iraq and Syria simultaneously to force them to retreat to Arabia where they could be dealt with later, either through invasion or economic blockade.

-After the Battle of Ajnadayn, Rashidun army further facing the Byzantine in another crushing victory battle of Fahl, where the result of this battle significantly reduced the capacity of Byzantine army to operate in southern Syria, as historian Ross Burns said in his book, the massive losses from this battle and the Battle of Ajnadayn practically wiped out the "southern Damascus shield", an Imperial main forces protected the southern Syria.
+The Rashidun caliphate dealt the Byzantines crushing defeats at the battles of Ajnadayn and Fahl.
+These significantly reduced the capacity of Byzantine army to operate in southern Syria and, according to historian Ross Burns, the massive losses from these battles practically wiped out the "southern Damascus shield", the Imperial forces which protected southern Syria.

-Caliph Umar successfully tackled the alliance by putting pressure tactics on Byzantine front and deceptive tactics on Persian front and engaging Yazdegerd III into negotiations, this rendered the alliance and a would-be decisive plan abortive.
-The Byzantine forces were decisively defeated in Battle of Yarmouk fought in August 636, while shortly later in the Iraq theater, Persian army was defeated in Battle of Qadisiyyah three months later in November 636.
+Caliph Umar ibn Al-Khattāb successfully confronted the alliance by putting pressure on the Byzantines, while engaging Yazdegerd III in negotiations.
+This rendered the alliance weak and a would-be decisive plan was aborted.
+The Byzantine forces were decisively defeated in Battle of Yarmouk in August 636, while in the Iraqi theater the Persian army was defeated in the Battle of Qadisiyyah three months later in November 636.